econ-ark/REMARK/REMARKs/Carroll_1997_QJE/README.md

 * The do_all.py file is similar to the Carroll_1997_QJE.ipynb notebook.
 They are different in that the do_all.py file includes code that saves the figures and tables.

 The notebook is located in /Code/Python.
 It is named "Carroll_1997_QJE.ipynb".
+* The notebook creates a clone of itself as a .py file if it is run.

 The Econ-ARK/HARK toolkit must be preinstalled.
 Please refer to https://github.com/econ-ark/HARK to install the required toolkit.